-For the largest firms with the most potential impact on UK financial stability, the PRA agrees arrangements for the sharing of information with the key home state supervisors, and with the individual banks, on group performance and risks.
+For the largest firms with the most potential impact on UK financial stability, the PRA will first discuss with the home state supervisor what information the PRA requires and what might be provided by the home state supervisor.
+The PRA will then discuss appropriate arrangements with the firm concerning any additional information required.
 Illustrative examples of such information include:

-- the provision by the firm of daily or weekly profit and loss figures covering global and local business lines; - information on the firm's structural profitability and any material element of cross-subsidy between business lines; - weekly or monthly group market risk reports; - provision by the home state supervisory authorities of the outputs from reviews, for example, the Supervisory Review and Evaluation Processes; - provision by the home state supervisory authorities and the firms of information on their stress tests and how these affect the UK branch or subsidiary;24 - provision by both the home state supervisory authorities and the relevant firms of group liquidity information, regularly in business-as-usual periods and more frequently once there is agreement that we have entered a period of market stress; - any material change in the operational resilience of the firm or group, for example, cyber-attacks that may affect the group systems that are used by the UK business or which threaten the survival of the firm or group; - material findings from internal risk or audit functions, or external audit reviews (particularly where there are common group wide systems and controls); and - from the home resolution authority or through crisis management groups, and the group's resolution planning information, including the group's plans and capability to wind down trading activities in an orderly and solvent fashion insofar as these affect UK operations.
+- the provision by the firm of daily or weekly profit and loss figures covering global and local investment banking and trading business lines; - information on the firm's structural profitability and any material element of cross-subsidy between business lines; - weekly or monthly group market risk reports; - provision by the home state supervisory authorities of the outputs from reviews, for example, the Supervisory Review and Evaluation Processes; - provision by the home state supervisory authorities and the firms of information on their stress tests and how these affect the UK branch or subsidiary;28 - provision by one or both of the home state supervisory authorities and the relevant firms of group liquidity information, regularly in business-as-usual periods and more frequently once there is agreement that we have entered a period of market stress; - any material change in the operational resilience of the firm or group, for example cyber-attacks, that may affect the group systems that are used by the UK business or which threaten the survival of the firm or group; - material findings from internal risk or audit functions, or external audit reviews (particularly where there are common group wide systems and controls);